-Take One Action’s top picks from the Edinburgh International Film Festival 2019
+Take One Action’s top picks from this year’s Glasgow Film Festival programme.

-The Glasgow Film Festival is back for its 14th year, bringing an exceptional programme of documentaries, fiction films, events, talks and industry events to Glasgow from the 20th February – 3rd March.
-With an overwhelming array of fantastic films to choose from we have done the hard work for you and selected our top picks […]
+The Glasgow Film Festival is returning for its 15th year, bringing a sparkling line-up of documentaries, fiction films, events, talks and industry events to Glasgow from the 26th February to […]